 Find out more about Victorian gold.

-The opportunity is offered to experienced minerals explorers who can demonstrate a history of responsible exploration and a commitment to working closely with Traditional Owner groups, local stakeholders and communities.
+Subject to licensing, the successful tenderers will gain the exclusive mineral exploration rights for the relevant block(s).
+The tender opportunity was offered to experienced minerals explorers who could demonstrate a history of responsible exploration and a commitment to working closely with Traditional Owners, local stakeholders and communities.

 A globally renowned gold province

-The Geological Survey of Victoria estimates that there may be up to 75 million ounces of undiscovered gold under cover in northern Victoria, at greater depth than has previously been explored.
-The central and north central goldfields, located in the Bendigo geological zone, hold promise, with up to an estimated 32 million ounces of gold yet to be found.
+The Geological Survey of Victoria estimates that there may be up to 75 million ounces (Moz) of undiscovered gold under cover in northern Victoria, at greater depth than has previously been explored.
+The central and north central goldfields, located in the Bendigo geological zone, hold promise, with up to an estimated 32 Moz of gold yet to be found.

 Victoria features access to high quality transport and utilities infrastructure, established global markets and export pathways, and boasts a highly skilled, local workforce.
 Melbourne is a global mining hub and corporate home to many large mining and mining services companies.